NVSL/cfiddle/README.md

-# Fiddle: A Tool For Studying Small Programs
+# Fiddle: A Tool For Studying Small Compiled rograms

 fiddle
 FInDing how coDe Layers Execute